Why can’t I get through the day without using rewetting drops?

 Why are my eyes always red?

-These are symptoms common questions asked by patients and the answer is chronic Dry Eye Disease.
+These are common questions asked by patients and the answer is Chronic Dry Eye Disease.
 Over 30 million Americans are affected by symptoms of dry eye disease.
 Our doctors are trained to detect and treat the signs and symptoms of Dry Eye Disease.

 Dry Eye Consultation $99 with $100 off Treatment

 Yes!
 For your tears to keep your eyes lubricated all three components of the tears must be functioning properly.

 Evaporative Dry Eye: Oil glands located in your eyelids (Meibomian Glands) produce oil to cover the tears allowing the tear to stay on your eyes for longer.
 Evaporative Dry Eye is when your oil layer is deficient, and your tears evaporate too quickly.
 Our team looks at the structure of the gland with the LipiView which gives an x-raylike image of the Meibomian glands.
 Our team checks the function of the glands by examining the oil produced and testing how long the tears stay on the front surface of the eye.

 Inflammatory Dry Eye: Tears can be filled with overactive inflammation markers causing irritation to the front surface of the eye.
 Ocular Rosacea is when new leaky blood vessels form around the eyelids causing inflammation and improper oils to be produced in the tears.